-3. Configure the port through which the DHCP server is reached as trusted.

-Here interface 1/0/1 is trusted.
+- Configure the port through which the DHCP server is reached as trusted.
+Here interface 1/0/1 is trusted. - a.

-a.
 Select Security > Control > DHCP Snooping Interface Configuration.
+A screen similar to the following displays.

 - b.
 Select the check box for Interface 1/0/1. - c.
 For Interface 1/0/1, set the Trust Mode as Enable. - d.
 Click Apply.